Introduction

 – Integration with Major Carriers: Enjoy the convenience of dealing with multiple carriers through a single platform.
 The system handles the complexity of dealing with various carriers and provides a one-stop solution for all your shipping needs.

-– Shipping Rate Comparison: Get the best bang for your buck by comparing shipping rates from different carriers.
+Shipping Rate Comparison: Compare shipping rates from different carriers to get the best bang for your buck.
 The system helps you choose the most cost-effective and timely options.

 II.
 Shipping Rate Calculations: Unraveling the Shipping Maze